FistOfHit/udacity_drlnd_project_1/README.md

 # Unity Banana Navigation

+Note: Code was adapted from working in the provided workspace to working on local, but wasnt tested on local.
+If in doubt, just run it in the workspace and it should be fine, provided you change the banaa path back to normal and add the python installation line (`!pip -q install ./python`)

 ## Project details

 This is my submission for the first project in the Udacity DRL nanodegree.